Marion Roose Pullin Arizona Opera Studio

 Hometown: Columbus, OH

 Calvin Griffin, bass-baritone, is a second year Studio Artist with Arizona Opera.
 This season, he will perform Count Ceprano in Rigoletto, Zaretsky in Eugene Onegin, Speaker/2nd Armored Man in Die Zauberflöte, and Hortensius in La fille du régiment.
 In December, Mr. Griffin will perform in Santa Fe Opera’s Holiday Concert Series and make his Richmond Symphony debut as the bass soloist in Handel's Messiah.
 Mr. Griffin made his Santa Fe Opera debut this past summer singing the Notary in Don Pasquale as an Apprentice Artist.
 Last season at Arizona Opera, his roles included Colline in La bohème and Dr. Grenville in La traviata.
-On the concert stage, he sang the 1st Apprentice in Wozzeck with the Houston Symphony Orchestra.
-Previous engagements include apprenticeships with Des Moines Metro Opera and Wolf Trap Opera Studio.
 The Columbus, Ohio native earned his BM Voice from The Ohio State University and his MM Voice from Rice University.